-The US has the lowest primary and secondary enrollment numbers; science and reading attainment is low; math scores are below the advanced democracies.
+The US has the lowest primary and secondary enrollment numbers; science and reading attainment in the US has improved but math scores remain below the advanced democracies.

 |Green||Ranked first for statistic|

 Gross Enrollment (columns 1 – 3): 2018 Human Development Statistical Update